alex634/astrolabe/README.md

 `distance` => 514.92km
 Notes:
-- A distance is always a floating point value with a unit concatenated to the end
+- A distance is always a floating point value with a unit concatenated to the end.
 - The following units are allowed: km, m, mi, ft

 **Line Two**